 Written by: Parcel Pending

 The Internet of Things (IoT) has morphed from a cutting–edge idea into a reality with the rise of low-cost sensor networks and equipment, cloud computing platforms, artificial intelligence, and real-time connectivity.
 IoT has also created a significant impact on smart campus technology.
-These pieces of smart technology are influencing those in higher education to develop smart campuses that improve campus employee efficiency and enable better experiences, operations, and security.
+These pieces of smart technology are influencing those in higher education to develop smart campuses that enhance campus operations, improve campus employee efficiency, and enable better experiences, operational efficiency, and security.

 How IoT Influences the Student Experience On-Campus

-When a university creates environments where IoT technology and humans can interact, they can createa more immersive campus life experience for students, staff, and instructors – one that makes interactions on-site or on a digital campus much more fulfilling3.
+When a university creates environments where IoT technology and humans can interact, they can create a more immersive campus life experience for students, staff, and instructors – one that makes student engagement and interactions on-site or on a digital campus much more fulfilling.2

-As Deloitte suggests, a strategic smart campus framework fosters a connected ecosystem to achieve desired outcomes4.
-It therefore foresees a better financial aid experience, for example, which reduces wait times, avoids data errors, deploys chatbots, and automates the entire process – much to student delight.
+As Deloitte suggests, a strategic intelligent campus framework fosters a connected ecosystem to achieve desired outcomes.3 It, therefore, foresees a better financial aid experience, for example, which reduces wait times, avoids data errors, deploys chatbots, and automates the entire process – much to student delight.

-As EDUCAUSE advocates5: “No longer can institutions dictate the terms and conditions of students’ educational experiences and outcomes.
-Institutions will be optimizing their offerings to meet students’ needs.”
-To put it simply: the student experience matters.
+As EDUCAUSE advocates: “No longer can institutions dictate the terms and conditions of students’ educational experiences and outcomes.
+Institutions will be optimizing their offerings to meet students’ needs.”5 To put it simply, the student experience matters.

 Other higher education institutions are taking a page from shopping malls and installing kiosks brimming with information from maps to events to promotions.
-It’s not only better for the environment (no more flyers attached to cork boards), but more engaging and pertinent as well.
-In fact, a recent survey from TrouDigital found that 95% of students and recent graduates believe “digital displays are beneficial for student communication”6.
+It’s not only better for the environment (no more flyers attached to corkboards), but better for student engagement and more pertinent as well.
+In fact, a recent survey from TrouDigital found that 95% of students and recent graduates believe “digital displays are beneficial for student communication”.7

 How IoT Influences Campus Operations

-IoT devices can influence school campuses in many simple, but informative ways.
-Connecting the smart campus IoT systems into one platform, for instance, paints a richer picture of available information; it can also help a university campus automate systems.
-If, for example, a student walked into an empty building, they would first unlock the smart classroom, turn on the lights, and perhaps adjust the temperature.
-With the smart building’s energy, utilities, and locks, connected to one IoT network, once a key fob opens the classroom door, the lights, heat, and even security cameras can automatically adjust.
-This allows the university to not only provide a smart classroom experience, but also create a smart building.
+IoT devices can influence school campuses in many simple but informative ways.
+Connecting smart campus IoT systems into one platform, for instance, paints a richer picture of available information; it can also help an intelligent campus automate systems.
+If, for example, a student walked into an empty building, they would first unlock the smart classroom, turn on the lights, and perhaps adjust the temperature using just one device.
+With the smart building’s energy, utilities, and locks connected to one IoT network, once a key fob opens the classroom door, the lights, heat, and even security cameras can automatically adjust.
+This allows the university to not only provide a smart classroom experience but also create a smart building.